vjekofalco/simple-system-task/README.md

 Application is fairly simple therefor it is missing some elements of large application like:

-## Application state management library

-Piling up components increases application complexity and complicates a way how components are sharing data.
-This often leeds to props drilling.
-To overachieve this problem, most often developers are introducing application state management library.
-Depending ont the project, requirements and team setup mine choice would be:

-1. [Redux](https://redux.js.org/) which implements Flux patters and it is become usual choice for state management library.
-2. [Zustand](https://github.com/pmndrs/zustand).
-Way smaller in size than Redux but jet simple and powerful.
+## Memoizing "selectors"

-Both libraries plays nicely with TypeScript and what is more important with [Reselect](https://www.npmjs.com/package/reselect) which gives us opportunity to make memoised state "selectors".
+[Reselect](https://www.npmjs.com/package/reselect) which gives us opportunity to make memoised state "selectors".

 ## More robust testing